Hafas/indiegala-auto-enter/README.md

 I don't take any responsibility for damage caused by this software.
 Use this software at your own risk.

 ## Release Notes
-*1.1.8*
+*2.0.0*
+* Navigation is now done internally.
+Meaning the page won't change its URL.
+This change results in increased performance and stability.
+* Added some UI, so the user can see what the script is currently doing.
+* removed `timeout` option
+* removed `interceptAlert` option

-* FIX: If the available coins cannot be determined then assume the user has 240 coins (instead of 0)
+*1.1.8* FIX: If the available coins cannot be determined then assume the user has 240 coins (instead of 0)

 *1.1.7*
 * FIX: When the request to `/profile` fails, the script doesn't crash anymore.
 Furthermore the request won't be retried anymore and a default value for `my.nextRecharge` will be set (20 min)